15 YEARS ON THE 15TH OF AUGUST

 The story of Seth’s wreck written by his mom

-Seth was born on Christmas day in 1983 and was always a great big brother to his younger sister Abby and younger brother Max.
+Seth was born on Christmas day…always making an entrance…haha.
 From the time he was 8 years old he began to play baseball in the local little league programs.
 By the time he was 13 he earned the name “the line drive vacuum”.
 The harder it was hit, the easier it seemed he was able to catch it and make the play.
 Although Seth played a lot of basketball, baseball was his passion.
 He graduated in 2002 from Wesleyan Christian Academy and was runner-up all state catcher and one of their star third basemen.
 He and three of his classmates started their freshman year playing college baseball for Montreat College.
 Seth continued to play college ball and had just come home to pack up before heading off to Maryville College in Tennessee where he would be graduating and playing his last year of baseball.

 On the evening of August 14th, 2006 Seth went over to a friends house to cookout and catch up on summer events.
 Don and I went to bed as usual that evening, expecting to help Seth sort and pack his belongings the next day.
 In the middle of the night the pounding of a police officer’s fist on our front door woke us and changed the life of our family forever.
 Seth had been in an automobile accident and was being taken to Baptist Hospital in Winston-Salem.
 The officer only said, it must be bad if they’re taking him to Baptist.
 I don’t even remember getting dressed.
 The only thing I remember is frantically looking on the internet to find where the hospital was.
 We had never been there and the officer had disappeared as quickly as he had appeared.
 We called one of our pastors who gave us generic directions and said he would meet us there.
 While in the car Don and I were screaming prayers out loud, not really paying any attention to what the other was saying.
 We screamed to God for the life of our son the entire 30 minutes it took to get to the hospital.